openintegrationhub/Connectors/Adapters/README.md

 which describes the various forms of behavior that a component can perform and the standard way of exposing that functionality.

-* There is an additional folder [`FutureIdeas`](/Adapters/FutureIdeas) which identifies shortcomings in these standardization documents and suggests and discusses possible ways in which these shortcomings may be standardized in the future.

 * There is an additional document [`OpenQuestionsForOtherOIHWorkgroups.md`](/Adapters/OpenQuestionsForOtherOIHWorkgroups.md).
 This document outlines potential design decisions made by other workgroups which